snljty/charge_transfer_integral/README.md

 ## Application

 All files that both contains the information needed (the information of the basis functions, the coefficients of basis functions in molecule orbitals, and energies of molecule orbitals) and supported by **Multiwfn** should be supported by this program.
-For example, fch/fchk files of Gaussian (note that traditional semi-empirical methods such as PM7 are NOT supported!) and molden files of ORCA or xTB.
+For example, fch/fchk files of Gaussian (note that traditional semi-empirical methods such as PM7 are NOT supported!) and molden files of ORCA.

 Phase-matching method of orbitals is currently NOT implied currently, hence ONLY the absolute value of the transfer integral calculated by this program is currently meaningful.